A one-participant 401(k) plan is sometimes called a:

 - One-participant k

-The one-participant 401(k) plan is not a new type of 401(k) plan.
-It is a traditional 401(k) plan covering a business owner with no employees, or that person and his or her spouse.
+The one-participant 401(k) plan isn't a new type of 401(k) plan.
+It's a traditional 401(k) plan covering a business owner with no employees, or that person and his or her spouse.
 These plans have the same rules and requirements as any other 401(k) plan.

 Contribution limits in a one-participant 401(k) plan